qexat/Vism/spec/index.md

 The registers are used for the arguments of a chosen instruction.

+> Technical note: they don't exist at runtime, since they are just here to determine an operation's operands at compilation.

 Let's take the addition as an example.
 It is a binary operation, that will look at the registers `$0` and `$1`.
 In those, it will find two addresses (`&0` and `&1` by default), grab the value of these, add them together and put the result in the address corresponding to `$0`.

 ![Diagram of how addition works](../assets/frames/Vism_Addition_Process.svg)